Hangin' Tough (song)

-"Hangin' Tough" is a song by American boy band New Kids on the Block, released as a single in 1989 through Columbia Records.
+"Hangin' Tough" is a song by American boy band New Kids on the Block, released as a single in July 1989 through Columbia Records.
 It was the fourth single from the group's second album of the same name (1988).
-The lead vocals are sung by Donnie Wahlberg.

-"Hangin' Tough" peaked at No. 1 on the US Billboard Hot 100 chart on September 9, 1989, and topped the UK Singles Chart, where it became the first new No. 1 single of the 1990s yet the lowest-selling No. 1 hit up to that point.
-It is their only No. 1 single in Ireland and reached the top 10 in Australia, Canada, and New Zealand.
+Maurice Starr both wrote and produced the song and lead vocals are sung by Donnie Wahlberg.
+"Hangin' Tough" peaked at No. 1 on the US Billboard Hot 100 on September 9, 1989, and topped the UK Singles Chart, where it became the first new No. 1 single of the 1990s yet the lowest-selling No. 1 hit up to that point.
+It is their only No. 1 single in Ireland and reached the top 10 in Australia, Canada, Luxembourg and New Zealand.

 Background

 There are two distinct renditions of the song: the original album version, which includes a keyboard solo; and the remixed version, which is arguably more recognizable and is commonly included on Greatest Hits albums.
 The remixed version features a guitar solo and heavier instrumentation.

-"Hanging Tough" was used in the 1989 film The Wizard as well as on the Regular Show episode "High Score."
-In 1991 it was used as the entrance theme for the tag team of Tony Williams and Brian Lawler in the Memphis, Tennessee-based United States Wrestling Association.
-Alvin and the Chipmunks released a cover version in 1991 for their album The Chipmunks Rock the House.

-It appeared in It and SingStar Dance.